 Trucking companies will often cut corners, pressure drivers to make tight deadlines and encourage an atmosphere in which safety is not a priority.
 Taking the time to perform routine equipment inspections, repair and maintain trucks takes them off of the road and impacts the bottom line.
 Ensuring that drivers are not involved in deadly accidents should be worth the cost, but greed often influences decisions at the corporate level.

 Get Legal Help Now For a Springfield, IL Truck Accident Case

 The Springfield truck accident attorneys of Rosenfeld Injury Lawyers believe that protecting the lives of those who must share the roads with these large and deadly vehicles should be the top priority and have represented thousands of truck crash victims across the State of Illinois.
-Our team includes experienced accident reconstruction specialists who can gather all of the evidence needed to win your case, medical professionals who can treat your injuries and provide testimony to support the value of your recovery and ongoing care and economists who can provide an accurate assessment of the financial impact that your injuries will have on your finances.
+Our team of experts includes experienced accident reconstruction specialists who can gather all of the evidence needed to win your case and medical professionals who can treat your injuries.
+These experts provide testimony to support the value of your recovery and ongoing care and economists who can provide an accurate assessment of the financial impact that your injuries will have on your finances.